pablo-abc/felte/packages/element/README.md

 [![codecov](https://codecov.io/gh/pablo-abc/felte/branch/main/graph/badge.svg?token=T73OJZ50LC)](https://codecov.io/gh/pablo-abc/felte)

 Felte is an extensible form library originally bult for Svelte.
 This package aims to provide Felte's functionality using a custom element.
 Felte, on its most simple form, only requires you to provide a `<form>` element to it in order to work.

+> **WARNING**: This package is under development, things might break on updates and documentation is almost non-existent besides this README.

 ## Features